Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 01/README.md

    - Example: Development uses **Python 3.4**, but production runs **Python 3.1**, causing compatibility issues.

 2. **Inefficient Resource Usage:**
    - Running multiple Virtual Machines (VMs) for different applications increases overhead.
+   - OS take space, and OS on each VM required a individual licence.
+   - VM take time to provision.
    - Hosting multiple applications on a single VM leads to resource contention.

 3. **Complex & Error-Prone Deployment:**
    - Manual configurations across development, testing, and production environments introduce human errors.
    - Each environment may require different settings, leading to deployment failures.

-4. **Lack of Isolation:**
+4. **Lack of Isolation(application collisions):**
    - Applications running on the same VM can **conflict** due to shared dependencies, ports, or configurations.
    - Example: Two applications requiring **different versions of the same library** can lead to unexpected failures.